-- What softwares do you use?
+- What software do you use?
 Are they compatible with each other?

-An often overlooked section of a creative brief is competitor information; however, knowing your place in the industry can greatly assist the design team.
+An often-overlooked section of a creative brief is competitor information; however, knowing your place in the industry can greatly assist the creative team.
 It can be a way to help your company stand out from the crowd!

 Two plant nurseries sell the same product, but they market their products in different ways.
 The first one is trendy and urban, appealing to a younger crowd who want to make their indoor spaces aesthetically pleasing.
 The other nursery focuses more on backyard gardening, selling plants and equipment to make vegetable gardens, outdoor patios, etc. This would likely suit older customers.
 Although they sell a seemingly close product, they are advertised to a different audience.